-Students from other countries, the student also need a T-Spot (blood test) to check for tuberculosis before starting class or moving in the dorm.
+International students also need a T-Spot (blood test) to check for tuberculosis before starting class or moving in the dorm.

 The Student Health Center is located on the lower level of the Webster Commons Building to the left of exiting elevator or stairwell.

-Contact information:

-Phone: (405) 491-6605 Fax: (405) 491-6683
+Contact information: Phone: (405) 491-6605 Fax: (405) 491-6683 E-mail: studenth@snu.edu.

-E-mail: studenthealth@snu.edu.

 RENEW Counseling Center is here to provide help and hope and offers all individuals the opportunity to pursue wholeness, healing, support, and growth.
 RENEW is a comprehensive counseling center open to all undergraduate students, PGS students, employees, and the community.
-We are staffed by over 20 therapists (licensed, candidates, and graduate interns).
+We are staffed by more than twenty therapists (licensed, candidates, and graduate interns).
 Staff, prices, and extensive hours of availability can be found at http://renew.snu.edu/.
 RENEW works with individuals, couples (dating, premarital, and married), families, children, and at times offers specialized groups.
 Psychological testing is also available.
 RENEW's staff is uniquely equipped to work with nearly every concern a client might have due to the specialized training of our licensed staff.
-RENEW is located on the first floor of the Webster Commons and has a dedicated entrance on the East side of the building.
-Call 717-6200 or fill out paperwork on our website (while on snuwifi) to initiate an appointment.
+RENEW is housed in the Imel B Building at 6710 NW 43rd on the north side of campus and has a parking lot and dedicated entrance on the West side of the building.
+Call 717-6200 or fill out paperwork on our website to initiate an appointment.
 We look forward to working with you.